zotlann/cs480Hewitt/PA2/README.md

 ### Keyboard:
 Q: Change the direction the cube rotates about it's y axis.
-W: Decrease the speed of rotation.
+W: Decrease the speed of rotation when moving counter-clockwise.
-E: Increase the speed of rotaion.
+E: Increase the speed of rotaion when moving couner-clockwise.
 R: Toggle pause/resume rotation.
 A: Change the direction the cube orbits around the center.
-S: Decrease the speed of orbit.
+S: Decrease the speed of orbit when moving counter-clockwise.
-D: Increase the speed of orbit.
+D: Increase the speed of orbit when moving counter-clockwise.
 F: Toggle pause/resume orbit.
 Z: Decrease the radius of the orbit.
 X: Increase the radius of the orbit.